 What Happens After a Drunk Driving Arrest?

-Bronx DWI Lawyer
+Bronx DWI Arrest Attorney

 If you have been arrested and charged with driving under the influence (DUI) of drugs or alcohol, you need skilled legal representation on your side.

 The legal blood alcohol content (BAC) limit in the state of New York is 0.08%, and if your BAC is found to be at or above this level, then you will be arrested and charged with driving while intoxicated (DWI).